 My contract with Hetzner not only included the server but also a domain including DNS servers from their side.
-I was not too happy with their support due to lacking DNSSEC which kinda is a topic since 2011 and they keep delaying it ever since.
+I was not too happy with their support due to lacking DNSSEC which kinda is a topic since 2011 (search through the forum for details) and they keep delaying it ever since.
 Since multiple other technologies require this features (see pros below), I wanted to switch to another provider for some months now.
 After some research I decided for OVH.

 One of the biggest pain moving a domain is the transfer.
 I just thought just using the Auth-Code would be sufficient and that would lead to an instant transfer (modulo DNS TTL).
 Turns out you also have to approve the transfer and Hetzner only lets you wait for 5 days to do a passive approval.
 Also turns out 5 days might actually be 6 and in the end the transfer may occur at a random point in time.
 Also, OVH only sets up the DNS zone including all entries when the transfer is complete (or I missed something), so you will for sure end up with some downtime for EVERYTHING INCLUDING EMAIL!
 Also, the OVH UI is kinda horrible at this point since they are not able to show states (e.g. "approved by new owner") properly (see cons below).
 In the end, it was a pain but now everything works nicely.

 BTW: some providers advice you to lower the TTL before transfer but I am actually pretty happy that I did not so many consumers did not see the downtime between the transfers.

 - UI seems to be buggy in some places